sallonoroff/sallonoroff.github.io/_posts/2010-03-16-how-to-get-a-refund-on-your-broken-xbox360.md

 >
 > _This does not imply that an item has a warranty of two years or six years respectively.
 It merely permits an individual to make a claim under certain circumstances within that time period, e.g. should a fault be proved to have been inherent in the first six months._
 >
-> [Well-Known Online Retailer] do not provide the warranty.
+> _[Well-Known Online Retailer] do not provide the warranty.
 We do, however, cover our obligations under the relevant legislation such as the Sales of Goods Act 1979 in the UK.
 Under the Sale of Goods Act, a consumer is granted recourse against a seller of goods if those goods were defective at the time of purchase.
 This may include, in certain circumstances, repair, refund or replacement but only to the extent that doing so is not disproportionate to the value of the goods, having regard to the use the customer has already had of the goods and the nature of the goods._
 >
 > _You purchased your product approximately twenty-one months ago and, until recently, have used it successfully and reported no fault with the product.
 Given your satisfactory use of the product for a period of time which exceeded the manufacturer's warranty period, it is not established that the product did not conform to the contract (i.e. was defective) at the time of purchase._

-So, basically, &#8220;one of my underlings fucked-up and promised a refund when he shouldn't have&#8221;.
+So, basically, &#8220;one of my underlings fucked-up and promised a refund when they shouldn't have&#8221;.
 Whether this is the truth and i was lucky to get a refund, or whether this just got sent out to make it _appear_ that way and prevent me encouraging others to try and enforce their consumer rights, i do not know.

 I was pleased with my (small) victory though &#8211; it restored my faith in the power of the consumer &#8211; and i will definitely take similar action should this sort of thing ever happen again.